chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

       set method            = steady
       set output name       = couette
       set subdivision       = 2
-      set number mesh adapt = 2 # If steady, no mesh adaptation end
+      set number mesh adapt = 3 # time-stepping method must be "steady" end

-Mesh adaptation
+Mesh Adaptation
 ~~~~~~~~~~~~~~~~~~

 Mesh adaptation is quite complex in Lethe.
 The mesh can be dynamically adapted using Kelly error estimates on the velocity, pressure or variables arising from other physics.
 Lethe also supports uniform mesh refinement.
-Since we wish to measure the convergence of the error with respect to an analytical solution, we specify a uniform mesh refinement by setting ``type=uniform``
+Since we wish to measure the convergence of the error with respect to an analytical solution, we specify a uniform mesh refinement by setting ``type = uniform``

 .. code-block:: text

     subsection mesh adaptation
       set type = uniform
     end

 Forces
 ~~~~~~~